aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-animation/_index.md

 ## **Apply Animation to Shape**

 1. Create an instance of the [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/) class.
-2. Obtain a slide reference through its index.
+2. Get a slide's reference through its index.
 3. Add a `rectangle` [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape).
 4. Add a `Bevel` [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) (when this object is clicked, the animation gets played).
 5. Create a sequence of effects on the bevel shape.